 After your partner logs into their account, they can view their contracts and the stats for each.

-They can then view the contact and accept it if they are happy with the terms, or decline it.
-They will not earn a revenue share unless they accept the contact.
+They can then view the contract and accept it if they are happy with the terms, or decline it.
+They will not earn a revenue share unless they accept the contract.

 If you’re paying your partner their revenue through PayPal, then your partner will need to connect their PayPal account too.
 They can click the PayPal button at the top right when viewing a contract.
 If they have an affiliate account already on the platform, then this will use the same account.
 Partners will need a verified Business PayPal account.